-Our CCNE-accredited MSN, infection prevention and control program teaches nurses to create infection control programs and monitor critical infection control indicators in healthcare delivery systems.
+Our CCNE-accredited MSN in infection control and prevention program teaches nurses to create infection control programs and monitor critical infection control indicators in healthcare delivery systems.
 You’ll develop expertise in epidemiology, data management and data mining to improve patient care, and develop prevention and control policies to ensure patient safety.

 - Graduates are prepared to assume roles in managing health risk and safety systems in ambulatory, acute and long-term care settings as well as in the public health environment.